-Comments from the Authority's Ecologist
+Comments from the Authority's Ecologist in relation to the already approved buildings

 These applications propose the installation of two new agricultural buildings for use for feeding of cattle and dairy cubicles to replace external straw bedded yards.
 Building one (0659/FL) has a floor area of 592m2 whilst building two (0660/FL) has a floor area of 219m2, leading to a combined additional internal floor area of 811m2.
 All livestock produce gaseous emissions which can contribute to local air pollution impacts on surround site of natural environment importance.
-Natural England has produced Impact Risk Zones for sites designated as important for nature, including SSSIs, SACs and SPAs.
+Natural England has produced Impact

+Risk Zones for sites designated as important for nature, including SSSIs, SACs and SPAs.
 The application for building one has triggered the risk zones for air pollution due to potential impacts it may have on surrounding designated sites due to its size and location.